monyarm/NovelVM/README.md

-    --alt-intro              Use alternative intro for CD versions of Beneath a Steel Sky and Flight of the Amazon Queen --copy-protection        Enable copy protection in games, when ScummVM disables it by default.
+    --alt-intro              Use alternative intro for CD versions of Beneath a Steel Sky and Flight of the Amazon Queen --copy-protection        Enable copy protection in games, when NovelVM disables it by default.
     --talkspeed=NUM          Set talk delay for SCUMM games, or talk speed for other games (default: 60)
     --demo-mode              Start demo mode of Maniac Mansion (Classic version)